Why Does Your Dog Pee in the House?

 And yes, we would prefer them to hang photos and paint the walls to make your home more "home-y" instead of peeing on your couch or curtains, but unfortunately that's not an option!

 A great number of animals use pee - sometimes their poop - to mark the areas they declare ownership at.
+Dogs that pee in the house are doing the same thing.
 These areas are then now considered to be their "territories."
 Moreover, even if dogs have been living the life with humans, like majority of animals, dogs still have their innate territorial behavior, regardless if they are living in the woods or inside your clean, nice home.

 Your dog’s territory marking lets other animals, know that a con-specific (in that case, other dogs), is present.
 This is their need for being superior and showing who is on top of the totem pole when it comes to leaving their scents.